archlinux/aur/README.txt

-Due to compatibility issues with the current version of java in the repositories, xmage now installs a dedicated version of java to /usr/share/xmage/java.
-This is only applicable for x86_64 machines.
-For all other architectures, the package requires the jre8-openjdk package.
-The developers only guarantee compatibility with a single version of java.
+The package uses the repository version of OpenJDK 8.

+If you have problems with java compatibility, you can try using the version of OpenJDK 8 that is specified by the developers.
-If you have a x86_64 machine and you wish to only use the repository java, replace the included PKGBUILD with PKGBUILD-only-openjdk and then build the package as usual
+To do so, replace the default PKGBUILD with PKGBUILD-jre-8u201-x86_64 and then build the package as usual.
+This downloads the jre from the xmage servers as a standalone java installation and simulates the behaviour of the default xmage installer.
+This is only available for the x86_64 architecture.

 The developers assign 512MB of memory to each of mage-client and mage-server.
 This is changed to 2048MB in the PKGBUILD.
 If you wish to modify this, change the -Xmx2048m in